stolostron/cm-cli/docs/help/cm_unbind_clusterset.md

 ```

-# Bind a clusterset to a namespace
+# UnBind a clusterset from a namespace
-cm bind clusterset clusterset1 --namespace default
+cm unbind clusterset clusterset1 --namespace default

 ```